10 Things To Prepare Before Entering Vietnam

 prepare a passport to enter vietnam

-A passport is a vital one to enter Vietnam. ©Vietnamdrive
+A passport is vital to entering Vietnam. ©Vietnamdrive

-You need to prepare a passport valid for at least 6 months from the date of entry into Vietnam.
+You need to prepare a passport valid for at least six months from the date of entry into Vietnam.

-Besides, the visa is also something to pay attention to.
-If you are a citizen belonging to one of the Southeast Asian countries, you do not need a visa to enter Vietnam.
+Besides, the Visa is also something to pay attention to.
+If you are a citizen of one of the Southeast Asian countries, you do not need a visa to enter Vietnam.

-If you are from the US, Australia, Europe, or some other countries, you need to carefully consider your visa before entering this beautiful country.
+If you are from the US, Australia, Europe, or another country, you need to carefully consider your Visa before entering this beautiful country.

 2. Prepare to check airline tickets